jonmikeli/azureiotdevicesimulator5-dps/README.md

 A script is provided in the repository to showcase how to create as many instances of the simulator (containerized version) as wanted.
 The whole set of simulated devices may be provisioned and running in a few seconds.....literally.
 Moreover, once the initial settings configured (configuration files), everything happens automatically (provisioning, modules, telemetries, D2C/C2D flows, etc).

-Temeletry messages are based on the templates used in the previous simulators.
+Telemetry messages are based on the templates used in the previous simulators.

 <br/>